Skip to content

 BEGIN

-SELECT Id, Username, Points
+SELECT Id, Username, Age

 FROM dbo.Users

-IN (SELECT Id FROM @Ids)
+WHERE Id IN (SELECT Id FROM @Ids)

-AND Age = @Age
+AND Age >= @Age;

 END